That’s what Vladimir Putin says when the rest of the world whines about what a bad man he is for seizing part of a neighboring nation.

 Now basking — often topless — in the glare of the international spotlight, the Russian tough guy has gone from someone most Americans rarely thought about to a man who grabs nearly as many headlines as the Kardashians.

-In the past week, he has been universally condemned by voices that believe in national sovereignty and the rule of law, mocked by yours truly (Putin is Fabio without the hair and the ravishing woman) and, of course, praised on Fox News (their narrative: Putin, strong; Obama, weak).
+In recent months, he has been universally condemned by voices that believe in national sovereignty and the rule of law, mocked by yours truly (Putin is Fabio without the hair and the ravishing woman) and, of course, praised on Fox News (their narrative: Putin, strong; Obama, weak).

 Through it all, the man who seems so hyper-focused on his macho self-image insists that taking over the Crimean peninsula had nothing to with validating his own masculinity or some weird case of peninsula envy.